darrenburns/ward/.github/CONTRIBUTING.md

 ## Local development setup

 To get started with developing Ward, you'll need to [install Poetry](https://python-poetry.org/docs/#installation).
-Run `poetry install` to have
+Then run `make install` from the repository root to create a virtual environment for Ward's development dependencies and install the [pre-commit hooks](https://pre-commit.com/).
-Poetry create a virtualenv for you and install everything you need into it.
-Any development commands you need from this point on can be found in the Makefile. e.g. `make test` to run the tests, `make format` to format your code, `make prep` to do both of those things (run this before creating a PR).
+Any development commands you need from this point on can be also be found in the Makefile.
+For example,
+`make test` to run the tests,
+`make format` to format your code,
+`make prep` to do both of those things (run this before creating a PR).

 ## Pull request guidelines

 * Let us know before you start working on something!
 Someone else may already have started working on the same thing.
-* Prepare your code for review with `make prep` (this will format and run tests)
+* Prepare your code for review with `make prep` (this will update dependencies, run formatters and linters, and then run the test suite).
 * Ensure `README.md` is updated if necessary.
 * Tests written cover new code, and running `make test` results in a pass.